huntdatacenter/docs/docs/about/ting-week.md

 # Ting week

-**We appoint time three times per year to meet for information, feedback and discussions on how to develop HUNT Cloud to better elevate your science.**
+**We appoint time three times per year to meet for information, feedback and discussions on how to develop HUNT Cloud to better elevate your science.
+We call this gatherings Tings.**

-We call this gatherings Tings.
-We arrange a structured set of Tings for different parts of the HUNT Cloud community.
+We arrange a layered set of Tings for various parts of our community.
 The meetings are spread out over one week in the winter, spring and autumn.
 We call these weeks "Ting weeks".

 ::: tip Next up: Ting week #4